The entire book appears at this link with chapters added after appearing online:

 Nixxon’s Watergate dirty tricks approach backfired due to

-incredible personal incompetence.
+incredible personal malfeasance.
 A new old generation of

 scoundrels were ready to take greed and corruption to the limit